imran31415/social/blog/BLOG.md

 docker-compose up --build
 ```

-Should run the server, mysql databse, and envoy container:
+Should run go server binary, mysql, and envoy container:

 You should see the login screen at localhost:3000